AI For Furnace No-Heat Calls

 Guardrails matter on heating calls

 The AI should not diagnose gas, combustion, carbon monoxide, breaker, venting, warranty, code, or health risk issues.
-It should collect facts and send the call through company-approved rules.
+It should collect facts and follow company-approved rules.

 Cold snaps expose weak coverage

-When technicians and dispatchers are already overloaded, fast intake keeps urgent heating calls from becoming blank voicemails and lost replacement opportunities.
+When technicians and dispatchers are already overloaded, fast intake keeps urgent heating calls from becoming voicemails with no context, no callback window, and lost replacement opportunities.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.